 1. What is Equitable Distribution?

 Equitable Distribution is the division of assets (property) and debts that were the product of a marriage.
+2. My husband and I are separated.
+How will our property be divided?
+In one word, equitably.
+What

 2. My husband and I are separated.
 How will our property be divided?

 In one word, equitably.
-What equitably means can be up for debate.
+What equitable means can be up for debate.
 For that reason, people often try to resolve the issues of property division without going to court.
 However, what people always try to consider is what would the Court do.
 The property part of a divorce is called an equitable distribution.
 When there is an action for equitable distribution, the Court requires a list of everything you own.
 This will include your house, your cars, any other real estate, your couches, your chairs, your retirement accounts, your pension – even your airline miles.
-The Court also wants a list of all of your debts – your mortgage, your car loans, your discover card balance, etc. The Court is ONLY looking at things that are “marital property.”
+The Court also wants a list of all of your debts – your mortgage, your car loans, your Discover card balance, etc. The Court is ONLY looking at things that are “marital property.”
 The Court will then try to divide them in a “fair” manner.
 Typically, that means 50-50.
 So if you have a house that has $100,000 of equity in it, you both get $50,000.00.
 If one of you cannot afford to pay the other, the house would be sold and the equity split.
 Having an attorney assist you can really be helpful in dividing property.
 Sometimes you think your spouse is hiding property or you cannot agree to a value.
 Sometimes, you have no interest in ½ the house but really want all of your retirement.
-In these instances, an attorney can help you create a legally binding agreement without letting the Court tell you want you have to do.
+In these instances, an attorney can help you create a legally binding agreement without letting the Court tell you what you have to do.

 3. What is “marital property?”